matchilling/com.matchilling.www/src/pages/article/2020-04-28-restful-pagination-in-spring-using-link-header/index.md

 ---
 date        : '2020-04-28T19:00:00.000Z'
-title : 'RESTful pagination in Spring using Link header' path  : '/restful-pagination-in-spring-using-link-header/' tags  : 'Spring, How-to, REST'
+title       : 'RESTful pagination in Spring using Link header' description : 'Pagination is a mechanism for managing big result sets in any application.
+This quick tutorial focuses on implementing pagination in a RESTful API, using Spring MVC and Spring Data without the help of the Spring HATEOAS project.' path        : '/restful-pagination-in-spring-using-link-header/' tags        : 'Spring, How-to, REST'
 ---

 Pagination is a mechanism for managing big result sets in any application.
 This quick tutorial focuses on implementing pagination in a RESTful API, using Spring MVC :leaves: and Spring Data without the help of the Spring HATEOAS project.